voliva/safe-decimal/article.md

 0   .
 0     1    0    0    1    1   0 ...
 ```

-So `0.3` in base 10 is `0.01001100110011001...` with 1001 recurring in base 2.
+So `0.3` represented in base 2 is `0.01001100110011001...` with 1001 recurring.
 And now we have a problem, because double precision floats have a mantissa of 52 bits, which is really long, but it can only fit the first 52 digits out of the infinite many others.

 Note how the amount of decimals or the precision of floats doesn't have a play in here. `5.3125` has more decimal digits than `0.3` in base 10, but `5.3125` can be represented exactly in base 2 (it only has 4 binary decimals) whereas `0.3` can't because it has infinite many binary decimals.